MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-registerdevicenotificationw.md

 #### Examples

 For an example, see
-     <a href="https://docs.microsoft.com/windows/desktop/DevIO/registering-for-device-notification">Registering for Device Notification</a>.
+     <a href="https://docs.microsoft.com/windows/desktop/DevIO/registering-for-device-notification">Registering for device notification</a>.

 <div class="code"></div>